WeblateOrg/weblate/docs/admin/continuous.rst

 By default, Weblate merges the upstream repository into its own.
 This is the safest way in case you also access the underlying repository by other means.
-In case you don't need this, you can enable rebasing of changes on upstream, which will produce history with fewer merge commits.
+In case you don't need this, you can enable rebasing of changes on upstream, which will produce a history with fewer merge commits.

 .. note::